Enable policy enforcement in a supply chain with Scan 2.0

 Where DEVELOPER-NAMESPACE is the developer namespace.

-Apply this to every developer namespace that uses the policy enforcement.
+3. Apply the Task to every other developer namespace that uses the policy enforcement.

 Include the policy ClusterImageTemplate in the newly authored supply chain